RangamaniLabUCSD/smart-nanopillars/scripts/README.md

 ## Running the scripts

-All the scripts are available as Jupyter notbooks, and before running the scripts you need to convert these notebooks.
+All the scripts are available as Jupyter notbooks.
+If you want to run the examples using the `main.py` script in the following folder, you need to convert the notebooks to python files first.

 ### Convert notebooks to python files